os-fpga/Raptor/BUILD.md

 ```
 make test/rs_gui
 ```

-If above command execute successfully then Raptor is build and ready to use.
+If the above command executes successfully, then Raptor is built and ready to use.

 **For Developers only**